caioincau/gh-commits/README.md

 - Use of import alias like this: BrowserRouter as Router
 - Template strings to make an easier interpolation

+##Github API limitations
+Since Github limits the number of requests without authentication, I recommend you to add your credentials in the .env.development and .env.production files(https://developer.github.com/v3/guides/basics-of-authentication/)

 ## Lighthouse audit using 3G connection
 ![Lighthouse](Lighthouse.png?raw=true "Lighthouse")